chaseruskin/legoHDL/README.md

 __market__ : This is a repository that hosts a "collection" of released blocks.
 This can be a local repository or remote repository.
 In order for a block to be added to the collection it must have its own remote repository.
 Markets are self-maintained by legoHDL.

 __script__ : A user created file.
 These can be stored within legoHDL or linked to if say the script belongs to some repository where users are actively developing it.
-Scripts can be used to build/run a block, but also to more generally store common files across all blocks, like a constraint file.
+Scripts can be used to build/run a block.
+A script in legoHDL is essentially an alias to a execute a file.

 __label__ : An identifier that can be used to gather dependencies to be written to the recipe.
 Default labels are @LIB, @SRC, @SIM, @SRC-TOP, @SIM-TOP.
 Developers can can create labels and provide their own extensions, like creating an @IP for .xci files.
+Extensions are glob-style patterns.

 __recipe__ : A list of all required files for a given block to be built from, in the  correct order needed.
 It is a file with identifying labels regarding the block and its dependencies.
-This is intended to be the "golden link" between the package management process and building a design.
+This is intended to be the link between the package management process and building a design.